-L144-148 – using quite two different sampling frames and correcting down to per m2 might be introducing bias. i.e., the small frame would have more zeros.
+Comment #13: L144-148 – using quite two different sampling frames and correcting down to per m2 might be introducing bias. i.e., the small frame would have more zeros.
 Were the differences in large and small frame data checked for this bias?

-Author response: We believe that potential biases introduced from using two different sampling frames and correcting down to per m2 are negligible.
-For example, when comparing the proportion of zeros between the same sites (UF) observed with different areas (UF2021: 29.27 m2; UF272829: 9.87 m2),
+Author response #13: We believe that potential biases introduced from using two different sampling frames and correcting down to per m2 are negligible.
+For example, when comparing the proportion of zeros between the same sites (UF) observed with different areas (UF2021: 29.27 m2; UF272829: 9.87 m2), we found that UF2021 (0.25) had a larger proportion of zeros had a smaller proportion of zeros (0.12), relative to UF272829 (0.12).
+We have reflected this in the text (results; L357 – 360).

-L165-168 – Your point was to show bull trout feed at night, but you exclude most day data.
+Comment #14: L165-168 – Your point was to show bull trout feed at night, but you exclude most day data.
 Really?
 Explain why this is not a potential source of bias?

-Author response: The goal of this analysis was to assess degree of correlation between the number of Bull Trout interactions and smolt densities (i.e., to understand whether Bull Trout are responding to higher smolt densities).
+Author response #14 : The goal of this analysis was to assess degree of correlation between the number of Bull Trout interactions and smolt densities (i.e., to understand whether Bull Trout are responding to higher smolt densities).
 Nevertheless, we recognize that there is potential to bias our results by simply removing observations where smolts were not passing through the counting fence.
-Thus, we have removed this statement and re-ran our analyses to reflect this change.
+Thus, we have removed this statement and re-ran our analyses (same analysis, but with zeros) to reflect this change.
 These changes did not result in differences in the interpretation of results.

 Results